alexgariepy/gti525-examples/cours07-node-js/exercises/myself/express/README.md

 To run server :

-1. Make sure you have the same package.json
+1. Make sure you have the same package.json + npm install

 2. Run the server